-You should be aware what kind of IPs your provider has given you, if these IPs are blacklisted in several places, it could potentially end up hurting your business.
+You should be aware of what kind of IPs your provider has given you.
+If these IPs are blacklisted in several places, it could potentially end up hurting your business.

 All in all, you should always be aware if your IPs are clean or not, as to avoid unnecessary headaches and complaining users/clients.

 A provider should always monitor their IPs for blacklisting.
 Why?
 Well, for one, it can greatly hurt your reputation if you assign a new client a batch of dirty blacklisted IPs.
 This client, when finding out, can usually be very disappointed in your services and can take his business elsewhere, leaving behind a bad review for your services as well.

 Another reason would be to constantly know which bad clients on your network are causing trouble.
 By constantly monitoring your IPs, you can instantly know if any of your clients has been compromised or starts sending spam, so you can take immediate action and fix the issue before the IPs get blacklisted on countless RBLs.

 If any of your IPs get suddenly blacklisted, then it surely isn’t a good sign and you should immediately look into why that is.
 It could be an abusing client sending out spam, hosting malware, or it could be a compromised shared account, VPS, dedicated server, etc., doing the same thing.
 The point is, you’ll need to take immediate action in order to limit the damage this could cause to your network’s reputation.

 Monitoring your IPs would also greatly help for when new clients come in, so you can assign them clean IPs and keep them happy, knowing your network’s reputation is very good.